nimodb/temp-converter/README.md

-# temp_converter
+# Temperature Converter

-A temperature conversion tool with Rust
+A simple command-line tool written in Rust to convert temperatures between Fahrenheit and Celsius.

+## Features

+- Convert Fahrenheit to Celsius
+- Convert Celsius to Fahrenheit

+## Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request.